Dersicko/CL-ThermiteMission/README.md

 Preview:

 This script is fully open source. the only thing I want is please do not resell that, im not asking for a lot here.
+Tasted On 'onsync on' And With Game Build Of 2372 Could Have Problems With 'onesync infinity'

 Features:
-- StandAlone Police Alert Included
+- Police Alert Included
-- You Can Change Almost Everything Via Config File
+- Easy Configuration
-- Discord Logs
+- Discord Logs Included
+- CoolDowns
-- Cooldown
+- Dynamic Cutscenes
 - And More

 Dependencies